poonam-ux/SQL-Challenge_Employee_db_Data_Engineering/README.md

 After importing all the CSVs, analyze the data-

-1. list the following details of each employee: employee number, last name, first name, sex, and salary
+1. List the following details of each employee: employee number, last name, first name, sex, and salary

 ```
 SELECT employees.emp_no, employees.last_name, employees.first_name, employees.sex, salaries.salary